EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/libraries.md

     -h, --help                    output usage information
-    --ident [ident]          The ident of the library --name [name]            Name of library
+    --ident [ident]          The ident of the library --project_ident [ident]  The project ident of the library that will be marked as used in the project.
+    --name [name]            Name of library
     --libtype [type]         Type of Library [javascript | java] --ver [version]          Version of Library JS or Java